Sharp Quantitative Stability of the Dirichlet spectrum near the ball: Proof of Theorem : the linear bound

 \section{Proof of Theorem \ref{main_lin}: the linear bound}

-Let us fix $k\ge 1$ as in Theorem \ref{main_lin}, such that $\lambda_k(B)$ is simple (we also include $k=1$, as it will give non-trivial results).
-In order to prove Theorem \ref{main_lin}, the goal is to prove that when $\delta\in\R$ is close to $0$ (depending on $n$ and $k$) the ball is the only minimizer of the functional
+Let us fix $k\ge 1$ as in Theorem \ref{main_lin}, {\BBB which is} such that $\lambda_k(B)$ is simple (we also include $k=1$, as it will give non-trivial results).
+In order to prove Theorem \ref{main_lin}, {\BBB we will show an equivalent statement, namely} that when $\delta\in\R$ is close to $0$ (depending on $n$ and $k$) the ball is a minimizer of the functional